Gottfried Knoche: Legacy

 Local guides with the mummy of José Perez, a soldier who may have been Knoche's first successful mummification.
 It was originally set up as a "guard" for his compound.

 His fluid is believed to have been based on an aluminum chloride compound, but the complete formula has never been discovered, if in fact it was ever written down.
 The "Hacienda Buena Vista" is in ruins.
 The mausoleum was heavily vandalized and has been reconstructed.
 In addition to Knoche, it held the remains of his daughter Anna (1840–1879), her husband Heinrich Müller (1822–1881) and Knoche's brother Wilhelm (1817–1874).
 His wife returned to Germany because she didn't like the isolation or the weather at the hacienda, and the fate of Anna's son, Oswald, is unknown.
 When the mausoleum was first visited by an exploratory team in 1929, the bodies had been removed from their containers and strewn about.
 Originally, it is said, mummified dogs served as the mausoleum's "guardians".
 Over the years, many medical students have visited there, attempting to discover the fluid's formula.
 The hacienda and mausoleum are located in what is now El Ávila National Park.

+Gottfried Knoche is featured in the 2025 video game Oblitus mortis.